-- Engine coolant is hot and pressurized. - Radiator and surrounding parts are hot.

-• Spray or steam from hot, pressurized liquid in the engine cooling system and touching a hot radiator may cause severe burns.

-Allow the engine to cool completely before removing the radiator cap or servicing any component of the cooling system.
+POTENTIAL HAZARD Engine coolant is hot and pressurized.
+Radiator and surrounding parts are hot.
+WHAT CAN HAPPEN Spray or steam from hot, pressurized liquid in the engine cooling system or touching a hot radiator may cause severe burns.
+HOW TO AVOID THE HAZARD Allow the engine to cool completely before removing the radiator cap or servicing any component of the cooling system.

+- Swallowing coolant can cause poisoning.

+- HOW TO AVOID THE HAZARD

+- Do not swallow

+- Keep out of reach of children and pets.

-With machine on level surface and with cool engine, remove radiator cap (under hood) and add a 50/50 mix of water and engine coolant (as specified in Section 2.5.2) until liquid level is as high as possible without overflowing.
+With machine on level surface and with cool engine, remove radiator cap (under hood) and add a 50/50 mix of water and Dex-Cool© extended life coolant until liquid level is as high as possible without overflowing.
 Reinstall radiator cap, making sure that the cap is completely seated by pressing down firmly while turning until the cap stops.
 Add 50/50 coolant mix to overflow bottle on the left side of the engine as required to bring the level up to the indicator line on the bottle.

-NOTE: Kawasaki 23 & 27 HP Liquid-cooled units should only be filled with Dex-Cool© extended life coolant.
-Dex-Cool© extended life coolant can be identified by its orange color.
+NOTE: Units should only be filled with Dex-Cool© extended life coolant.
+Dex-Cool© can be identified by its orange color.

-3.12 SERVICE HYDRAULIC OIL
+3.11 SERVICE HYDRAULIC OIL